How To Find Guest Post Opportunities

 - It has a decent backlink profile with relevant links

-- They place links contextually (not in an author box)
+- They place a few links contextually (not in an author box)

 - They use dofollow backlinks (nofollow can be OK on bigger sites)